turingschool/backend-curriculum-site/module2/lessons/big-o.md

 * Post six random post-it numbers
 * Eval left to right
-* Maintain a current and previous
+* Maintain a CURRENT and PREVIOUS
 * Follow this algorithm:

 ```
-1. Start with previous at element-0, current at element-1
+1. Start with PREVIOUS pointing at element-0, CURRENT at element-1
-2. If current is > previous
+2. If CURRENT is > PREVIOUS
-  * Move previous = current, current = current + 1
+  * Move PREVIOUS = CURRENT, CURRENT = CURRENT + 1
-  * If current = nil, you're done!
+  * If CURRENT = nil, you're done!
-  * Else, go to Step 2
+  * Else, restart Step 2
-3. Else (current < previous)
+3. Else (when CURRENT < PREVIOUS)
-  * Swap current and previous in the set
+  * Swap CURRENT and PREVIOUS in the set
   * Return to Step 2
 ```

+##### Check Your Understanding

+1. Assuming you have six numbers to sort with this algorithm, what would be the best-case scenario where this algorithm finishes in as little time as possible?
+2. What would be the worst-case that takes as long as possible?

 #### Paired Bubble-Sort Exercise

-##### Round 1
+##### Round 1: Random Case

 * Person on the right is the RECORDER, person on the left is the WORKER
 * RECORDER should select six random number cards, shuffle them, hand them to the WORKER
 * WORKER lays out the cards in their current order left to right
-* RECORDER is going to track how many "operations" it takes to sort the numbers fully
+* RECORDER is going to track how many "operations" it takes to sort the numbers using the Bubble Sort algorithm
-  * Make a tally for each comparison (a >?< b) and each swap
+  * Make a tally for each *comparison* (a >?< b) and each *swap*
 * WORKER executes the bubble sort algorithm talking out loud
 * RECORDER notes the total number of operations

-Group questions:

-* How many operations did it take? (lots of different answers)
-* What does this tell you about bubble sort? (nothing)
+*DEMO* with three random numbers with both instructors on the whiteboard

-##### Round 2
+##### Round 2: Random Case Again

 * RECORDER shuffles the same six cards
 * Repeat the process and get the new operation count